marcusoftnet/marcusoftnet.github.io/_posts/2007-10-05-arrays-in-vbnet.md

 the time.
 Why, oh why, are there several ways of doing one thing?

-I will sure get back to this post a lot because i forget how this is done <span>every time</span> - much thanks to the "helpfulness" of VB.NET
+I will sure get back to this post a lot because i forget how this is done every time - much thanks to the "helpfulness" of VB.NET